thomasfredericks/MicroNet/README.md

 ### Getting the MAC address

-Copies the device MAC address into the provided buffer :
+Copies the device MAC address into the provided buffer:
 ```cpp
 microNet.copyMac(mac);
 ```